rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 (<\*>) = apply
 {% endhighlight %}

-Notice that this definition looks very similar to fmap, the difference being that instead of taking a regular function type (a -> b), we have a function wrapped inside the Applicative.
+Notice that this definition looks very similar to map, the difference being that instead of taking a regular function type (a -> b), we have a function wrapped inside the Applicative.
 How is that useful?
 If you have a function that has multiple arguments, say for example 2 args like foo :: a -> b -> c, that can also be expressed due to currying as a -> (b -> c).